LouisaBarrett/weathertalk/README.md

 Once you have your key, you can try it out by entering the following API call in your browser.

 ```
-api.openweathermap.org/data/2.5/weather?q={city name}&appid={API key}
+api.openweathermap.org/data/2.5/weather?q={city name}&units=imperial&appid={API key}
 ```

 If we break this down, we'll see two sets of curly braces: `{city name}` and `{API key}`.
 The content within these braces indicates the content you should update.
-Enter the name of a city you'd like to see weather data for as well our unique API key.
+Enter the name of a city you'd like to see weather data for as well our unique API key. `units=imperial` indicates that we want our temperature to be shown in Fahrenheit.
 An example of the completed url is:

 ```
-api.openweathermap.org/data/2.5/weather?q=Denver&appid=f2e53f539786e6ab3e9318da74a9bc35
+api.openweathermap.org/data/2.5/weather?q=Denver&units=imperial&appid=f2e53f539786e6ab3e9318da74a9bc35
 ```

 When we run this in the browser, we'll see the API response in the form of a JSON object.
 Take a moment and read through this to familiarize yourself with it -- these are all the values we can leverage as we begin to work with this API in our project.
 It should look something like this: